What reflexes should be present in a newborn?

 are some of the normal reflexes seen in newborn babies:

-This reflex begins when the corner of the baby's mouth is stroked or touched.
+This reflex starts when the corner of the baby's mouth is stroked or touched.
 The baby will turn his or her head and open his or her mouth to follow and root in the direction of the stroking.
-This helps the baby find the breast or bottle to begin reflex lasts about 4 months.
+This helps the baby find the breast or bottle to start reflex lasts about 4 months.

-Rooting helps the baby become ready to suck.
-When the roof of the baby's mouth is touched, the baby will begin to suck.
-This reflex does not begin until about the 32nd week of pregnancy and is not fully developed until about 36 weeks.
+Rooting helps the baby get ready to suck.
+When the roof of the baby's mouth is touched, the baby will start to suck.
+This reflex doesn't start until about the 32nd week of pregnancy and is not fully developed until about 36 weeks.
 Premature babies may have a weak or immature sucking ability because of this.
-Because babies also have a hand-to-mouth reflex that goes with rooting and sucking, they may suck on their The Moro reflex is often called a startle reflex.
+Because babies also have a hand-to-mouth reflex that goes with rooting and sucking, they may suck on their fingers or hands.
+The Moro reflex is often called a startle reflex.
 That’s because it usually occurs when a baby is startled by a loud sound or movement.
 In response to the sound, the baby throws back his or her head, extends out his or her arms and legs, cries, then pulls the arms and legs back in.
 A baby's own cry can startle him or her and trigger This reflex lasts until the baby is about 2 months old.